-If you're baking for a crowd, slab pies are a delicious and practical way to go.
+Slab pies are a delicious and practical way to bake for a group (or guarantee yourself plenty of leftovers).
 For this fall-forward recipe, apples and cranberries simmer in their own juices beneath a sweet and savory oatmeal crumble.

 - 2 recipes Easy Pie Dough shaped in a rectangular block and chilled for at least two hours, ideally overnight